Feeding the zombies: Synthesizing brain volumes using a 3D progressive growing GAN: Methods

 \subsection{3D PGAN}

 Noise-to-image GANs are rather difficult to train, especially for high resolutions, and a common pitfall is the mode collapse problem, where the GAN synthesizes a single image.
 A progressive growing GAN (PGAN)~\cite{karras2017progressive} is trained progressively, i.e. by first generating images of 4 x 4 pixels, then images of 8 x 8 pixels, all the way to the desired resolution.
-Here we investigate if the same idea can be used to synthesize high resolution volumes, by starting the training on 4 x 4 x 4 volumes, and the training then continues on 8 x 8 x 8 volumes etc.
+Here we investigate if the same idea can be used to synthesize high resolution volumes, by starting the training on 4 x 4 x 4 volumes, and then continue the training on 8 x 8 x 8 volumes etc.

 We based our 3D PGAN on the 2D PGAN Tensorflow implementation provided in~\cite{karras2017progressive}.
 We replaced all 2D convolutions with 3D convolutions, and added an extra dimension to all relevant Tensorflow calls.
 We also added reading and writing of nifti files using the nibabel Python package~\cite{brett2016nibabel}.
 Our 3D PGAN is available on Github\footnote{https://github.com/wanderine/ProgressiveGAN3D} to facilitate replication of our results~\cite{eklund2017reply}.
-Compared to the original 2D PGAN implementation, we lowered the number of filters from 512 to 128, and also lowered the learning rate to 0.0003 for 4 x 4 x 4 and 8 x 8 x 8 volumes, and 0.0006 for 16 x 16 x 16 and 32 x 32 x 32 volumes.
-For the final training steps of the 32 x 32 x 32 resolution the learning rate was lowered to 0.0001.
+Compared to the original 2D PGAN implementation, we lowered the number of filters from 512 to 128.
+Table~\ref{table:parameters} states the used parameters for each resolution level, in general the learning rate is lower compared to the original 2D PGAN.
 The number of real volumes to show before doubling the resolution was increased from 600,000 to 1,000,000.